Skip to content

 ideal vs real voltage source

-An actual voltage source’s output voltage drops when more current is drawn (as shown in the following figure).
+An actual voltage source's output voltage drops when more current is drawn (as shown in the following figure).
 It is modeled as an ideal voltage source with series resistance.
-The voltage drop happens because of drop (also called IR drop) across the RS.
+The voltage drop happens because of drop (also called IR drop) across the RS (called source impedance/resistance).
 So, the effective voltage across the load resistance drops, which is undesirable.
-Therefore a voltage source having less source resistance is usually preferred.
+Therefore a voltage source having less source resistance is desired.

 current voltage relationship of ideal and real voltage sources